NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 ## Bindgen

-We do not currently use [bindgen](https://github.com/rust-lang/rust-bindgen) to generate the Rust/C interface to the GPU shims, but we should.
-(The interfaces are manually maintained, which was fine when there were two GPU types but now there are four plus the "fake" GPU and there's some room for error in doing this manually, in addition to the tedium.)
-This change will effectively introduce a build dependency on `clang-devel`.
+We use [bindgen](https://github.com/rust-lang/rust-bindgen) to generate the Rust/C interface to the GPU shims.
+This change introduces a build dependency on `clang-devel`.
+See the bindgen documentation.